ravicm/hello/cheflab.md

 Successfully verified certificates from `api.chef.io`
 ```

-Upon connecting the workstation to the chef server, the next step is to connect the nodes, to the server
+Upon connecting the workstation to the chef server, the next step is to connect the nodes to the server,
 the process of connecting the node to the server is called BOOTSTRAPPING
-the process bootstrapping ensures the server connectivity to the node by installing "chef-client" and "ohai"
+the process bootstrapping ensures the server connectivity to the node by installing `chef-client` and `ohai`
-<ins>chef-client</ins> is process ensures the node connectivity to the chef-server to get updates
+`chef-client` is process ensures the node connectivity to the chef-server to get updates
-<ins>ohai</ins> is the internal DB, which tells the chef-client about the status of the installations
+`ohai` is the internal DB, which tells the chef-client about the status of the installations

 The essentials of creating the nodes
 * If the nodes are in the cloud, make sure the ssh is working, the node private key file(.pem file) is copied to the workstation's "chef-repo" directory to enable secure connection (ssh/scp).
 Though workstation don't directly ssh into the node, copying the key into workstation enables ssh to the node